Acanthuridae: Morphology

 A larval acanthurid, known as an acronurus, looks strikingly different from the juvenile and adult forms of the same individual.
-It is mostly transparent and tends to have a pelagic lifestyle, living in open water for an extended period of time before settling on the ocean bottom near the shore, where it develops into the juvenile and ultimately the adult form.
+It is mostly transparent and tends to have a pelagic lifestyle, living in open water for an extended time before settling on the ocean bottom near the shore, where it develops into the juvenile and ultimately the adult form.

 Symbiotic bacteria

 Acanthurids are the only known hosts of the bacteria of the genus Epulopiscium.
 These bacteria affect the digestion of surgeonfish, enabling them to digest the algae in their diet.